oscardelalanza/HTML-Froms/README.md

 ### Usage

 *This project is an HTML form template.
 Is only demonstrative and does not contain functional features.*
 - Fill the `form` with the requested data to simulate a registration account in `Intuit`.

+### Run tests

+- This project doesn't contain tests.

+### Deployment

+- To start the local server open the file `index.html`.

 ## Authors